cdchan/fantasy-basketball/README.md

 ### League settings

-This project assumes that weekly scoring starts on Mondays.
+Update `config.py` with the following league settings:

+1. Set the sport / season id in `YAHOO_SPORT_ID`
+1. Set the league id in `YAHOO_LEAGUE_ID`
-1. Enter the Monday of the first week of the season in `config.py`
+1. Enter the Monday of the first week of the season in `SEASON_START`
+    * I assume that weekly scoring starts on Mondays

 ## Run order